-Hall of Famer John Thompson remembered at virtual memorial
+John Thompson remembered as builder of young lives

+WASHINGTON (AP) — Former President Barack Obama remembered John Thompson not so much as a basketball coach but as someone who reshaped lives.

+“What made coach Thompson special, what compelled us to celebrate his life today, is what he did to build young men,” Obama said Saturday.

-WASHINGTON (AP) — John Thompson was remembered as a coach but also as so much more during a virtual memorial held on Saturday in conjunction with the Georgetown University and the Thompson Family through Facebook Live.
+Thompson’s life was honored during a virtual memorial.
+It was held in conjunction with the Georgetown University and the Thompson Family and through Facebook Live.

-The 78-year-old Basketball Hall of Famer died on August 30 and was fondly described by those that knew him best – former players, colleagues, and others in the local community – as a leader, mentor, and social activist.
+The 78-year-old Hall of Famer, who coached Georgetown from 1972 to 1999, died Aug.
+30. He was described by those who knew him best — players, colleagues and others in the community — as a leader, mentor and social activist.

-Former President Barack Obama was one of the first speakers and he focused less on Thompson’s impact as Georgetown’s coach from 1972 to 1999 and more on his effect on life in general.

-“What made coach Thompson special, what compelled us to celebrate his life today is what he did to build young men,” president Obama said before rattling off the names of all-time Hoyas greats Patrick Ewing, Dikembe Mutombo, Alonzo Mourning and Allen Iverson.
+Obama was one of the first speakers, and he rattled off the names of Hoyas greats Patrick Ewing, Dikembe Mutombo, Alonzo Mourning and Allen Iverson.

-Obama spoke of the boycott Thompson took in 1989 against NCAA Proposition 42 after he felt it was biased against underprivileged students and also his meeting with local drug kingpin Rayful Edmond III that same year after it was believed that he was fraternizing with his players.
+The former president spoke of the boycott Thompson took in 1989 against NCAA Proposition 42 after he felt it was biased against underprivileged students.
+He referred to the time that year Thompson met with a local drug kingpin who was believed to be fraternizing with his players.

 Thompson’s former players Ewing, Mutombo, and Mourning all spoke as well as coaching peers Jim Boeheim and Nolan Richardson and Nike co-founder Phil Knight.

-Ewing, who was Thompson’s star player on the 1984 National Championship team and is now the current Hoyas coach, started out a theme of the afternoon which was the tough love shown by the 6-foot-10 coach who strolled the sidelines with his signature white towel over his shoulder for three decades.
+Ewing, who was Thompson’s star player on the 1984 national championship team and is now the current Hoyas coach, started out a theme of the afternoon which was the tough love shown by the 6-foot-10 coach who strolled the sidelines with his signature white towel over his shoulder for three decades.

 “I felt like I’ve lost a father,” Ewing said.
 “I know he’s in heaven looking down on me cursing me out like he does from time to time but also with pride in the work we’re doing here.”